-The PDC Championship, runs from the 13th December 2018 to 1st January 2019 sees the world’s top PDC players compete for a prize fund over £1.8 million with £400k for the winner.
+The PDC Championship, runs from the 12th December 2019 to 1st January 2020 sees the world’s top PDC players compete for a prize fund of £2.5 million with £500k for the winner.
 Last year the MVG lost in the final to Peter Wright, the first time the Scot has won the event, preventing Van Gerwen winning his fourth championship.
 Will we see a new champion in 2020, or will Van Gerwen reaffirm himself as the player of this generation?
 All the action is broadcast on Sky Sports live from Alexandra Palace in London.

 World Darts Championship Betting Offers for 2022

 This event has not started yet, please check back nearer the time.
 For other offers see our main loyalty page.